cameroncuster/snake_player/README.md

 My current player performs well enough to satisfy my goals for the purpose of this project, and anyone seeking to continue the project should begin by consulting my idea's above.

+Special thanks to [Javidx9](https://github.com/OneLoneCoder) for providing the Pixel Game Engine for free and open source.